 Contact your doctor for a physical exam and a hormone level test if you suspect that you have low testosterone.

-Testosterone levels naturally decrease as you age, but testosterone also can be reduced by:
+Testosterone levels naturally decrease as you age, but testosterone can also be reduced by:

 - certain genetic disorders